-Philip Paulwell has been around the block politically, he is a veteran what with his five stars and counting (electoral victories) and has always been chummy with those at the center of power since the days when P.J Patterson brought him in as a young buck.
-Paulwell has soared through the ranks of the PNP and a minister since his days as an unelected thirty-something year old senator and has always been considered by some within the party as a possible party leader.
+Philip Paulwell has been around the block politically, he is a veteran what with his five stars and counting (electoral victories) and has always been chummy with those at the centre of power since the days when P.J Patterson brought him in as a young buck.
+Paulwell has soared through the ranks of the PNP and a minister since his days as an unelected thirty-something-year-old senator and has always been considered by some within the party as a possible party leader.

-That has however, never stopped him politically, from being an influential P.J acolyte, he transitioned smoothly to becoming one of Portia’s lead henchmen, to seamlessy backing dr Phillips in the farce of a coronation in replacing the incumbent leader of the party Portia.
-He seems to the outsider anyway, to be untouchable (scandal wise) and has a habit of never really owning his mistakes (to give it a polite term).
+That has, however, never stopped him politically, from being an influential P.J acolyte, he transitioned smoothly to becoming one of Portia’s lead henchmen, to seamlessly backing dr Phillips in the farce of a coronation in replacing the incumbent leader of the party Portia.
+He seems to the outsider anyway, to be untouchable (scandal-wise) and has a habit of never really owning his mistakes (to give it a polite term).

 Yes within the party he is an untouchable and seemingly immovable being, but he has never had the wide popular support of the general public like say a Dr Phillips and the PNP would do well to take note of that.

 Yes, he is popular within the party but to the general public, he is considered to be either incompetent or just plain corrupt, neither of which are good options.
 He is viewed as at best hype man, all chat and no action (as seen with the LNG debacle) and at his worst when the action does come it is almost always shrouded with suspicion and conspiracy such as the Cuban light bulb scandal and Netserv.